-- The Council has made the gender pay gap a key part of our Equalities Objectives and this will continue to be reported. - The use of Gauge job evaluation system which ensures that through its application job grading is gender neutral.
+- The Council has made the gender pay gap a key part of our Equalities Objectives and this will continue to be reported annually. - Job roles will continue to be evaluated using the Gauge job evaluation system with the aim of ensuring that through its application job grading is gender neutral.